gt3389b/rtty_docker/README.md

 docker-compose up
 ```

-## Register a user, loging, View the device, and launch a shell
+## Web UI: Register a user, loging, View the device, and launch a shell
 ```
 http://localhost:5913/
 ```